paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-how-to-use.md

 }
 ```

-☝🏻 Basically, the only thing that this component is doing is adding dynamic behavior from building blocks defined within the `*.pc` file.
-And that's all there is to it between Paperclip UIs and code, really.
+☝🏻 Basically, all this component is doing is adding dynamic behavior out of our Paperclip building blocks, and that's all there is to it between Paperclip UIs and code, really.
 UIs go in Paperclip, logic goes in code.
 That's it.
 To put this into more visual terms:

 ![alt I'm secretly an MVC fan](assets/view-code-relationship.png)